svlad-90/DLT-Message-Analyzer/md/filters_view/filters_view.md

 ![Screenshot of the filtered completion list for "APPLICATION" var](./var_completion_list_application_filtered.png)

 As we work with regexes, you might want to select more than one autocomplete value.
-In this case, once first element is selected, enter the pipe ( "|" ) to search again without discarding the previoud input:
+In this case, once first element is selected, enter the pipe ( "|" ) to search again without discarding the previous input:

 ![Screenshot of the completion list for "APPLICATION" var with usage of pipe](./var_completion_list_application_pipe.png)